WestDRI/wgpages/content/pythonLibraries-20230126.md

 ### Reading tabular data into dataframes

-First, let's download the data, if you have not done this already in the previous chapter.
-Open a terminal inside your Jupyter dashboard.
-Inside the terminal, type:
+In this section we will be reading datasets from `data-python`.
+If you have not downloaded it in the previous section, open a terminal and type:

 ```sh
 wget http://bit.ly/pythfiles -O pfiles.zip